In this article, I am describing the difference between core type and shell type transformer.

 - Conductor Vs Insulator

-If you are ready to give the online quiz, you can directly join the Transformer Quiz.
+If you are ready to give the online quiz, you can directly join electrical Transformer Quiz.

 If you have any queries related to the difference between core type and shell-type transformer, kindly share in the comment section.